BenniSchmiedel/ZOEE/README.txt

-This python package is an implementation of low-dimensional energy balance models.
+This python package is an implementation of Zero to One dimensional Earth Energy balance models.

 It shall serves as a framework to compile and simulate energy balance models from a collection of parameterizations which describe the energy transport of reduced/simplified earth system.